In focus: How to implement machine translation into your translation process

 But before you start permanently incorporating linguists in the machine translation process, you need to tackle one of the biggest challenges in this process: communication with your linguists.

-With automation not showing any signs of slowing down in a wide range of industry sectors, translators have naturally been somewhat hostile to the notion of more automation to their work.
+With automation not showing any signs of slowing down in a wide range of industry sectors, translators have naturally been somewhat hostile to the notion of more automation in their work.

 But it’s important to realise that with these advancements in machine translation, post-editing is slowly becoming a large part of the NMT process – which means more content to be translated by linguists.
 As a result, this actually increases the opportunities for linguists to diversify their skill sets.